jlizakowski/Babbler/README.md

 <img src="ScreenshotOfUIndiana98PercentAuthentic_4_25_06.png">

 ## Performance
-While the data structure is efficient, the current implementation holds the entire structure in RAM simultaneously.
+While the data structure was designed to be efficient, the current implementation holds the entire structure in RAM simultaneously.
 The implementation focus was function more than performance.
-This limited development back in 2005 - between 2GB and 4GB of RAM.
-How it performs above 4GB is untested.
-With modern Solid-State drives, or with algorithmic tweaks, it might perform well with larger datasets.

-The output of the text seems to improve when the input exceeds 4MB of text, and moreso at 100MB.
-This is very dependent on situation.
-Testing this on a large virtual machine might be interesting (high-cpu and high-ram).
+The part of the code that is of most interest is the data structure, and how it can be used.

+## License
+MIT (see LICENSE)